Greg Ferch

 FAQ

-Greg Ferch is running in Idaho House District 22A in the 2026 election cycle.
+What district is Greg Ferch running in?
+Ferch is running in Idaho House District 22A, a Canyon County district in the Nampa area.

 News Stories